 The updated USOA for Class A water utilities, attached to this decision as Appendix A, shall become effective no later than January 1, 2018.
 However, earlier adoption is encouraged.
 The updated USOA, for Class B, C, and D water utilities, attached to this decision as Appendix B, shall become effective on January 1, 2018.

 The Commission’s Division of Water and Audits, or its successor division, shall assess the need to propose updates to the Uniform Systems of Accounts for Commission consideration on a five year cycle beginning 2022.
+As part of its periodic assessment of the need for changes to the USOAs, the Division of Water and Audits shall seek input from the regulated water utilities and provide an opportunity for interested parties to comment on any proposed changes to the USOAs.

 Procedural Matters